Aceh: Law

+Caning

-In practice since the introduction of the new laws, there has been a considerable increase in the use of the penalties provided set out in the laws.
-As an example, in August 2015 six men in Bireuën Regency were arrested and caned for betting on the names of passing buses.
-And it was reported that on just one day, 18 September 2015, a total of 34 people were caned in Banda Aceh and in the nearby regency of Aceh Besar.
+In practice, since the introduction of the new laws, there has been a considerable increase in the use of the allowable penalties.
+As an example, in August 2015, six men in Bireuën Regency were arrested and caned for betting on the names of passing buses.
+On 18 September 2015, a total of 34 people were caned in Banda Aceh and in the nearby regency of Aceh Besar.

-Two gay men are to be publicly lashed 85 times each under sharia law after being filmed by vigilantes in Indonesia.
-An Islamic court in the province of Aceh passed down its first sentence for homosexuality on the International Day Against Homophobia and Transphobia, 17 May 2017 in spite of international appeals to spare the couple.
+Two gay men are to be publicly lashed 85 times each under Sharia law after being filmed by vigilantes in Indonesia.
+An Islamic court in the province of Aceh passed down its first sentence for homosexuality on the International Day Against Homophobia and Transphobia, 17 May 2017, in spite of international appeals to spare the couple.

-Whipping is the common hudud punishment for gambling, adultery, drinking alcohol, and having gay or pre-marital sex.
-Typically the whipping has been done by men.
-In 2020, with increased enforcement and more crimes being committed by women, Aceh authorities say they are trying to follow Islamic law, which calls for women to whip female perpetrators.
+Whipping is the common hudud punishment for gambling, adultery, drinking alcohol, and having gay or premarital sex.
+Typically, the whipping has been done by men.
+In 2020, with increased enforcement and more crimes being committed by women, Aceh authorities noted the government was trying to follow Islamic law, which calls for women to be whipped by female perpetrators.